 "The direct impact – helping families get computers and training – speaks for itself," says Adams.
 "The indirect impact – getting young MIT students out of the Institute bubble and reminding them that there's another world where technology is not ubiquitous – is harder to measure, but I think it can ultimately be just as important."

-"The PSC enabled us to launch Amphibious Achievement," says Shilpa Agrawal '15, who now serves as co-president of Amphibious Achievement with Alice Huang '15.
-"When Noam and Ron came up with the idea for the organization, they brought it to the PSC to seek advice about how to take the next steps.
-PSC staff played a huge role in advising them on what steps to take and providing them with seed funding to launch the program."
+"The PKG Center enabled us to launch Amphibious Achievement," says Shilpa Agrawal '15, who now serves as co-president of Amphibious Achievement with Alice Huang '15.
+"When Noam and Ron came up with the idea for the organization, they brought it to the PKG Center to seek advice about how to take the next steps.
+PKG Center staff played a huge role in advising them on what steps to take and providing them with seed funding to launch the program."